vaskoz/vaskoz.github.io/_posts/2018-07-20-break-between-jobs.md

 title: Break between jobs
 ---

-For most of my colleagues, even break for a few weeks between jobs is uncommon.
-Many people go from one position to the next with not so much as a couple of weeks between them.
+For most of my colleagues, even a break for a few weeks between jobs is uncommon.
+Many people go from one position to the next without so much as a couple of weeks between them.
 I believe more people would take a break between jobs but aren't able to.
 Sometimes this is out of necessity: lots of bills or sole earner and health coverage provider for a family.
 So if you can afford it, I highly recommend using a break between positions to better yourself and deeply reflect on your career aspirations and goals.

 ## Professional Development